deaxparadox/ArtOf/ArtOfPython/Books/100-LearningPython/105-class-oops/102-class-coding/101-inheritence-customization.md

 - In this case, since  the `display` name in `SecondClass` will be found before the one  in `FirstClass`, we say that `SecondClass` *overrides*  `FirsClass`'s `display`.

+- The new effect here is that `SecondClass` specializes `FirstClass` by changing the behavior of the `display` method.
+- On the other hand, `SecondClass` still in herites the `setdata` method in `FirstClass` verbatim.
+- let's make an instance to demonstrate

 ```py
 >>> z = SecondClass()
 >>> z.setData(42)               # Finds setdata in FirstClass